FaradayRF/Faraday-Software/Tutorials/start/hello-world.md

 This subpackage abstracts commands one might wish to send to Faraday.
 It contains functions which build up generic commands such as `CommandLocal()` or task-specific commands such as `CommandLocalGPIOLED1On()` which turns on LED1.

 ## LED Code
 The following code example will enter an infinite loop to turn LED1 ON (green) and OFF with a period of one second.
-We've placed `hello-world.py` in the start tutorials folder and all you need to do is modify it with your Faraday radio callsign-nodeid where `REPLACEME` is located.
+We've placed `hello-world.py` in the start tutorials folder and all you need to do is modify it with your Faraday radio callsign-nodeid where `callsign = 'REPLACEME'` and `node_id = 0` are located.
 Alternatively you can _right-click_ and "Save Link As" on the link above in the Prerequisites section.
 Below is `hello-world.py` modified for use by KB1LQD-1.

 ```
 #!/usr/bin/env python